Oar vs Paddle: Which One Do You Really Need?

 Frequently Asked Questions

-Can You Use Oars on A Kayak?
+Can You Use Oars on a Kayak?

 Kayaks are designed for paddles, not oars.
 They lack oarlocks for attachment.
 Some adaptive equipment exists that mimics oars, but standard kayaks require double-blade paddles.

-Which Is Faster – Rowing with Oars or Paddling?
+Which is Faster – Rowing with Oars or Paddling?

 Do Oars and Paddles Cost the Same Amount?